Some parts of this page may be machine-translated.

 https://www.science.co.jp/annotation/industry/it.html

-At Human Science, we are involved in AI development projects in various industries such as natural language processing, medical support, automotive, IT, manufacturing, and construction.
-Through direct transactions with many companies including GAFAM, we have provided over 48 million high-quality training data.
-We can handle various annotation projects regardless of industry, from small-scale projects to large-scale projects with 150 annotators.
+At Human Science, we are involved in AI model development projects across various industries, starting with natural language processing, including medical support, automotive, IT, manufacturing, and construction.
+Through direct transactions with many companies, including GAFAM, we have provided over 48 million high-quality training data.
+We accommodate various types of annotation, data labeling, and data structuring, from small-scale projects to long-term large projects with a team of 150 annotators, regardless of the industry.

-4-3.
-Resource Management without Using Crowdsourcing
+5-2.
+Resource Management Without Using Crowdsourcing

 Contact Us / Request for Materials